Skip to main content

 When credential sharing is enabled in the Notebook view, OAuth connections function similarly to username or key pair connections, allowing multiple users to have "Can edit" access to the project.
 All users with access to the Notebook can execute cells using the project owner's OAuth token.
 If the owner's OAuth token expires, the owner must re-authenticate to the warehouse to refresh their token, allowing all users to continue working in the project.

 When credential sharing is disabled in the Notebook view, multiplayer editing is disabled—only one editor can be active in the Notebook at a time.
 Other users with "Can Edit" permissions on the project can Take over session from the banner at the top of the project to start editing.
 Taking over the session restarts the kernel so that the new user's OAuth token is used to run queries, and the original editor’s results cannot be accessed.
-When one editor is active in the Notebook, others with "Can view" permission will not see cell outputs to obscure data they may not have access to.
+When one editor is active in the Notebook, others with "Can explore" permission will not see cell outputs to obscure data they may not have access to.

 When sharing a project with our support team via ? -> Share with support, the support user inherits the project owner’s OAuth credentials, regardless of the credential sharing settings.
 This allows our support team to continue providing the best possible support to your Hex users, while keeping all access controls centralized and fully visible in your Snowflake account.
 Hex's support team will use these credentials strictly for providing support to your Hex users upon request.